Lenders see a bankruptcy as a black mark on your credit reports, so is there any point in applying for a car loan right after your discharge?

 They work with special finance lenders that can get you approved even with black marks in your history.
 Most conventional dealerships don't have these programs available and won't be able to help you get into a vehicle; steer clear of these guys.

-You may be required to make a larger down payment than someone with good credit would be required to have to buy the same car.
-This helps show the dealer that you're making an investment in the car and you are a serious shopper and have your finances under control.
+You may be required to make a larger down payment than someone with good credit would be to buy the same car.
+This helps show the dealer that you're making an investment in the car, are a serious shopper, and have your finances under control.

 You may also be asked to get a friend or family member with a more reliable credit history to cosign the loan for you.
 A cosigner can help you qualify for a lower interest rate and make your loan more affordable for you.